DSR-RHIT/me497-reproducible-research/README.md

 # reproducible research

 497 / 597 Reproducible Research.
-An introductory course for the R novice by Richard Layton at Rose-Hulman Institute of Technology.
+An introductory course by Richard Layton at Rose-Hulman Institute of Technology.

   - [About the course](cm/cm0001_about-the-course.md)
   - [Syllabus](cm/cm0003_syllabus.md)